-A flight controller (a.k.a FC) is the brain of your aircraft.
-It is basically a circuit board that takes sensors data and user commands, and controls the motors in order to keep the quadcopter in the air.
+A flight controller (a.k.a FC) is the brain of the aircraft.
+It is basically a circuit board that has built-in sensors that detects orientation changes.
+It also receives user commands, and controls the motors in order to keep the quadcopter in the air.

 Apart from the difference in hardware, they might also use different firmware that are specialized in different applications.

 Modern FC firmware normally can be configured via software on a computer or smartphone.
 “Tuning” is the term we use in the multirotor hobby when we configure our quads.
-Because when we change PID, rates and certain settings, it changes the way the multirotor flies, so it’s kind of like tuning a car.
-The GUI and the parameters might be different so there is certain level of learning curve getting into each of them.
+Because when we change PID, rates and certain settings, it changes how the multirotor performs.
+The GUI and parameters are different from firmware to firmware, so there is certain level of learning curve getting into each of them.

-Here are some of the major software choices for quadcopters broken down by applications.
+Here are some of the major software choices for quadcopters categorized by applications.

 Mini Quad and Racing Drones

 The 3 major players in FC firmware currently are: